shazow/shazow.net/content/posts/open-social-2025/index.md

    🚨 This one is also tricky.
 I suspect there is not yet enough momentum if the founders decided to wind down.
 I ask myself if I would care if a megacorp acquired the team along with the most popular app but committed to maintaining the same design properties...
 I'm not sure!
 More independent/open source, and economically motivated apps platforming large audiences would make me feel more confident that moderation won't get abused.

 ## Takeaway
+## Economic balance matters
+If it's far too costly to bootstrap infrastructure in a black swan event (censorship, evil billionaire, physical infrastructure failure, whatever) then the efficacy of a robust protocol is lost.

+For a given player, the balance is between the cost of correcting a failure and value that is gained from recovering.
+If a network has a thriving economy and it is comparatively inexpensive to operate it, then we can be more assured that it will persevere.

+### Scale matters
-**Scale matters:** Some protocols have desirable properties when the network is small, but lose them at scale: A few blogs federating ActivityPub remain perfectly robust from capture, but a million user Mastodon instance is a juicy point of failure.
+Some protocols have desirable properties when the network is small, but lose them at scale:

+A few blogs federating ActivityPub remain perfectly robust from capture, but a million user Mastodon instance is a juicy point of failure.
 Even smaller instances are brittle and risky: perhaps the sysadmin gets burned out and wants to do something else or a security update isn't installed quickly enough.

+Similarly, Farcaster seems almost sustainable at today's scale, but will it be off-balance like Bluesky if it grows to tens of millions of users?

+## Interdependence matters
-**Interdependence matters:** We can't expect a single dominant player to resist exercising powers like threats of censorship, even if the underlying protocol is resistant.
+We can't expect a single dominant player to resist exercising powers like threats of censorship, even if the underlying protocol is resistant.
 If one player is platforming 99% of the network, there is nothing stopping them from abandoning the underlying protocol altogether and just replacing it with a private database instead.
 We must have a multi-polar plurality of interdependent players to protect us from the effects of capture.

-**Economic balance matters:** If it's far too costly to bootstrap infrastructure in a black swan event (censorship, evil billionaire, physical infrastructure failure, whatever) then the efficacy of a robust protocol is lost.
-For a given player, the balance is between the cost of correcting a failure and value that is gained from recovering.
-If a network has a thriving economy and it is comparatively inexpensive to operate it, then we can be more assured that it will persevere.
+## What's next?
 I'd like to see each protocol describe what their ideal evolution and adoption looks like a year from today.
 If everything about the current roadmap goes right and all the relevant partners enthusiastically join forces, what does the world look like for this protocol in 2026?

 ---